<< <%SKIN-STRTRANS-SYNTOC%> >>

 This will not occur for most organizations using DONATION!
 But if you do ever need to create two or more bank deposits for the same bank and same deposit date, there is a trick that will allow you to do so.

-Normally if you enter a bank account name and deposit date for which a bank deposit have already been saved, and click Retrieve Donations, you will be given the choice of editing the existing deposit or cancelling the retrieve and trying again with different values.
+Normally if you enter a bank account name and number and deposit date for which a bank deposit have already been saved, and click Retrieve Donations, you will be given the choice of editing the existing deposit or cancelling the retrieve and trying again with different values.

 To avoid that when you know you need to create another distinct bank deposit for the same account and date, just add anything within square brackets anywhere before or after the bank account name, before clicking Retrieve Donations.
 For instance, if the bank account name that you need another deposit on the same date for is "Chequing", enter an account name of perhaps "Chequing " or "Chequing [Cash]" or even "[2nd] Chequing".
 That will look different to the program, so it will allow you to create a new bank deposit for it, without prompting you to edit an existing one.

 If you Save that, it will be saved with the account name you entered, including that addition in square brackets.
 That will also show up on any bank deposit reports that you print from within DONATION.
-However, if you click Export to export a transaction file for importing into ACCOUNTS or QuickBooks, the extra text within the square brackets will be removed from the bank account name (changing the account name in the examples in the previous paragraph back to "Chequing").
+However, if you click Export to export a transaction file for importing into ACCOUNTS or QuickBooks Desktop, the extra text within the square brackets will be removed from the bank account name (changing the account name in the examples in the previous paragraph back to "Chequing").
 That will ensure that it is imported into the correct account in your accounting program.